 What is the difference between a reach-in refrigerator and a merchandiser?

 A reach-in is built for back-of-house storage and fast temperature recovery with solid insulated doors.
-A merchandiser is for front-of-house display with glass doors and interior lighting, prioritizing product visibility over recovery speed.
+A merchandiser is for front-of-house display with glass doors and lighting, prioritizing visibility over recovery speed.

 Do refrigerated prep tables meet food-safety holding requirements?

-Yes, when they are NSF/ANSI certified and used with covered pans and proper lid discipline.
-Keep lids closed during slow periods and use the cutting board only for short prep windows to maintain cold-chain compliance.
+Yes when they are NSF/ANSI certified and used with covered pans and proper lid discipline.
+Keep lids closed during slow periods and use the cutting board only for short windows to retain cold-chain compliance.

 Why do some refrigeration units require 208–230V instead of 115V?

-Larger compressors and longer duty cycles require more stable power for recovery and reliability.
-Heavy-load units running on 115V may operate hotter and experience reduced lifespan, so manufacturers specify 208–230V to protect the compressor.
+Larger compressors and long duty cycles need more stable power for recovery and reliability.
+Heavy load units on 115V may run hotter and shorter-live, so manufacturers spec 208–230V to protect the compressor.

 Do I need a humidity-controlled display case for bakery or grab-and-go?

-If you sell cut cakes, pastries, or open foods that dry out or stale, a humidity-controlled case helps preserve texture and appearance.
-For packaged beverages and sealed items, a standard refrigerated display case is sufficient.
+If you sell cut cakes, pastries, or open foods that stale or dry, a humidity-controlled case protects texture and appearance.
+For packaged beverages and sealed items, standard refrigerated display is sufficient.

 Is free shipping common on commercial refrigeration in the U.S.?

-Many distributors offer free freight on select SKUs or order thresholds, but heavy or oversized equipment often incurs lift-gate or accessorial charges.
-Request an itemized freight quote before finalizing a purchase order.
+Many distributors offer free freight on select SKUs or order thresholds, but heavy/oversize equipment often adds lift-gate or accessorial charges.
+Ask for an itemized freight quote before you sign a PO.